TheOdinProject/curriculum/ruby_programming/basic_ruby/debugging.md

 In this lesson, we'll cover all of the main techniques you can use to debug your code when you run into a problem.

-### Learning Outcomes
+### Lesson Overview
 By the end of this lesson, you should be able to do the following:

- - Describe what a stack trace is.
+ * What a stack trace is.
- - Explain how you can use a stack trace to debug your code.
+ * How you can use a stack trace to debug your code.
- - Explain how you can use `puts` and Pry to debug your code.
+ * How you can use `puts` and Pry to debug your code.
+ * How to debug with the VSCode Ruby Debugger
- - Explain how you should decide to start with debugging.
+ * How you should decide to start with debugging.

 ### Reading the Stack Trace
 When your Ruby program crashes after encountering a runtime error or exception, it will produce a wall of text known as a **stack trace** that is then output in your terminal.
 A stack trace looks something like this: